Flexible Spending Account (FSA)

 - You can use your card anywhere it’s accepted, including doctor and dental offices, hearing and vision centers, hospitals, pharmacies, and mail-order prescription services.

 Reimbursements – If you do not have an HSA, you will automatically have streamlined claims reimbursement for your HCFSA.
 Reimbursement is automatic and no claim forms are required for eligible expenses.
-If you do not want your medical and dental claims to be automatically forwarded to your HCFSA, you will need to opt out of this feature online by logging on to Aetna Navigator.
-Sign up for direct deposit with Aetna to receive your reimbursements faster.
+If you do not want your medical and dental claims to be automatically forwarded to your HCFSA, you will need to opt out of this feature online by logging on to Blue Cross and Blue Shield.
+Sign up for direct deposit with Blue Cross and Blue Shield to receive your reimbursements faster.

 Forfeiture – Your account balance does NOT carry over from year to year (“use it or lose it”).
 To avoid forfeiture, you must use all the money in your FSA during the calendar year.
 Reimbursements must be for services rendered from January 1 through December 31 of the calendar year.
 Claim filings must be postmarked by June 30 of the following year.